Isoresidual curves: Multi-scale compactification of the isoresidual loci

 Since we are interested in the isoresidual fibers, we restrict to the case when $\Lambda = \mathbb{C}^{\ast} \cdot \lambda$, where $\lambda = (\lambda_1,\ldots, \lambda_p)$.
 In this case, we abuse notation and also write $\lambda$ instead of~$\Lambda$.
 Note that when $\lambda=(0,\dots,0)$, we have $\mathcal{E}_{\lambda}^{\vee}=\mathcal{R}_{p}^{\vee}$.
 If $\lambda$ has at least one nonzero entry, then~$\mathcal{E}_{\lambda}^{\vee}$ is the hyperplane generated by the equations of the form

 Now, we describe some behavior of the residues in the closure of isoresidual fibers.

-\begin{cor} If a multi-scale differential is in the closure $\overline{\mathcal{F}}_{\lambda}$, then, only the poles at the lowest level can have nonzero residues.
-Moreover, if two poles $q_i$ and $q_j$ are at the same level, then, their residues satisfy $f_{i,j} = 0$ in \eqref{eq:relres}. \end{cor}
+\begin{cor} Consider a multi-scale differential in the closure $\overline{\mathcal{F}}_{\lambda}$.
+If two poles are on different levels, then the pole on the higher level must have zero residue.
+Moreover, if two poles $q_i$ and $q_j$ are at the same level, then their residues satisfy $f_{i,j} = 0$ in \eqref{eq:relres}. \end{cor}

 \begin{proof} For the first claim, if $\lambda_i = 0$ in $\lambda$, then the limit residue remains to be zero in the multi-scale differential.
 Next, consider two poles $q_{i}$ and $q_{j}$ such that $\lambda_{i}$ and $\lambda_{j}$ are both nonzero.
 Suppose that $q_{i}$ lies strictly above $q_{j}$.
 Then, running the $\mathcal{E}_{\lambda}$-GRC for the level of $q_i$ implies that the equation $f_{i,j} = 0$ holds with the residue at $q_{j}$ set to be $0$.
 This implies that $\lambda_{j}\Res(q_{i})-\lambda_{i}\cdot 0=0$, and hence $\Res(q_{i})=0$.